Shantanu66/CardAccumulator/README.md

 # Steps to download

-ps:SDK will be available soon
+ps : SDK will be available soon

 Now you can clone the repo and test it out if you find any bugs or if you can add any desirable improvements please contribute to it.
 Thanks